naomiag/Visualization-and-Classification/README.md

 # Visualization-and-Classification

-Here my code about Visualization and Classification with phyton, which I did using Google Colab.
+Here my code about Visualization and Classification with python, which I did using Google Colab.
 The code was containing some advanced query for fullfill the case's needs.

 The objective of the visualization case was to make a visualization from transaction data of company